 The Company is committed to balancing the interests of the Company's many stakeholders, such as shareholders, senior management executives, customers, suppliers, financiers, the government, and the community.
-In keeping with the philosophy of the Company and, in view of the proposed listing of the equity shares of the Company, a Corporate Governance Report as per Regulation 34 read with Schedule V(C) of SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018, to the extent applicable, is included in the Director Report as Annexure D.
+In keeping with the philosophy of the Company, In view of the proposed listing of the equity shares of the Company, a Corporate Governance Report as per Regulation 34 read with Schedule V(C) of SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018, is included in the Director Report as Annexure D.

-> MANAGEMENT DISCUSSION AND ANALYSIS
+MANAGEMENT DISCUSSION AND ANALYSIS